pchemguy/SQLiteRegexpMatches/README.md

 # SQLiteRegexpMatches

-Extends SQLite ext/misc/regexp.c by defining functions returning an array of macthes.
+Extends SQLite ext/misc/regexp.c by defining functions returning an array of matches.